BiodiversityGIS (BGIS) - Informing Biodiversity Action

 The BGIS unit has become the central hub for the management and dissemination of biodiversity planning and related information.
 BGIS manages spatial biodiversity planning information such as the NBA terrestrial threatened ecosystem data.
 BGIS also disseminates biodiversity information garnered by partner organisations.
 These include the Fine-scale Biodiversity Plans developed by CapeNature and the Strategic Water Source Areas (SWSA) developed by the Council for Scientific and Industrial Research (CSIR).

 Electronic copies of maps, reports and databases are freely available on the BGIS website (http://bgis.sanbi.org).
+The BGIS website was developed in conjunction with the Department of Biodiversity and Conservation Biology at the University of the Western Cape.
 The website is designed in such a way that individuals who do not have access to stable broad-band connections may access the information via dial-up modems.

 The unit also analyses data and provides specialist interpretation on the application of biodiversity data.